Our Team

 I am currently learning Italian.

-A quote or life lesson that guides you
+Is there a quote or life lesson that guides you?

 I believe that success in life is measured by the joy you bring others.

-Tell us about your role at St. Augustine's Centre
+MoreCan you tell us about your role at St Augustine’s Centre?

 I am a trustee and am involved with the Equality Diversity and Inclusion and Experts By Experience work.